 Development & Special Projects Director

 Cameron joined ACYPL as the development manager in September 2015, and then as the development and special projects manager, before becoming the Development & Special Projects Director in 2018.
-In this role, Cameron is responsible for managing fundraising initiatives, donor stewardship, and coordinating ACYPL events.
+In this role, Cameron is responsible for managing fundraising initiatives, donor stewardship, corporate partnerships, and ACYPL events.

 Cameron graduated from George Mason University in 2013 with a double major in global affairs and conflict analysis and resolution.
 Before joining the ACYPL team worked with the International Executive Service Corp (IESC) and as a Program Assistant at JASS, a women’s rights organization.
 In her spare time, she enjoys checking out live music, comedy, and theatre in the DC area.